edenspiekermann/espi-devblog/_posts/2015-11-18-running-node-es6-code-in-the-browser.md

 title: "Running ES6 code in the browser"
 ---

 I recently wanted to create a tiny tiny React component outside of any React project I am currently working on.
-Something small, to be tested in the browser, just in order to experiment something.
-It actually took me some time to figure out the best way to work on this, so I thought it might be worth a short blog post in case you are in such a need to.
+Something small, to be tested in the browser, just as an experiment.
+It actually took me some time to figure out the best way to work on this, so I thought it might be worth a short blog post in case you are in such a need too.

 Before getting started, I shall mention that I came to the point where I exclusively write ES6 code (sorry, ES2015…) so I wanted to be able to write my React component in ES6 (oops, I did it again) and compile it to some JavaScript the browser can understand.
 To do so, there is [Babel](https://babeljs.io/).